katajakasa/Utuputki2/README.md

 It is generally a good idea to let a web server like Nginx serve all your video files and static content, freeing tornado to handle only the sockjs connections.
 An example nginx configuration can be found at `deploy/utuputki-nginx.conf`.

+Short guide to set up:

+1. Copy `deploy/utuputki-nginx.conf` to `/etc/nginx/sites-available/utuputki.conf`
+2. Make a link to the new conf file from sites-enabled: `ln -s /etc/nginx/sites-available/utuputki.conf /etc/nginx/sites-enabled/utuputki`
+3. Make changed to the `/etc/nginx/sites-available/utuputki.conf`.
+See the commends for explanations.
+4. Reload nginx (mechanism depends on your distribution).

 ## 4. Running

 Run all commands in utuputki-webui directory.